sonata-project/ecommerce/docs/reference/installation.rst

 Quick install
 =============
-In case you need to work with Sonata e-commerce for a new project, we strongly advise that you use our demo:
+In case you need to work with Sonata e-commerce for a new project, we strongly advise that you use our demo: see :doc:`tutorials/install`.
-See `Sonata demo installation <https://github.com/sonata-project/sandbox>`_.

 Manual install